How to avoid problems with base64 images

 Base64 encoding allows you to turn different types of data (images included) into a readable string.
 Then, the string can be embedded directly into your code (e.g. the HTML code of your signature).
 The main advantage of such an approach is that the data doesn’t have to be fetched from external resources because it’s already there – in the code.
 However, the same can be achieved using embedded images.

 Essentially, base64-encoded images are technically supported in all signature modes (you can insert them manually into your HTML code), although they can cause unexpected errors or behaviors.

 The support for base64 images varies across email clients, which means some clients will completely fail to display them (like Gmail on the web).

-To summarize, the best idea is to embed your images when designing a template in the editor available in CodeTwo Email Signatures for Office 365 – this method has been proved to work on various platforms and with a number of different email clients.
-To embed a traditional PNG or JPEG (JPG) image in your signature template, simply click the Picture button on the editor’s ribbon, select the Embedded picture option, and choose your picture file (Fig. 1.).
+To summarize, the best idea is to embed your images when designing a template in the editor available in CodeTwo Email Signatures 365 – this method has been proved to work on various platforms and with a number of different email clients.
+To embed an image in one of the supported formats (PNG, JPEG/JPG, or GIF) in your signature template, simply click the Picture button on the editor’s ribbon, select the Embedded picture option, and choose your picture file (Fig. 1.).

 With images embedded that way, you both avoid issues related to using base64 encoding, and your recipients no longer need to click any ‘download pictures’ (or similar) button.